skabajah/skabajah.github.io/Privacy Policy.md

 ## Your Consent

-By using AI Summarizer v2, you consent to the processing of your selected text content as described in this Privacy Policy.
+By using AI Summarizer, you consent to the processing of your selected text content as described in this Privacy Policy.

 ## Contact Us